Teams-Workspace/Movie-Recommendation-System/README.md

  The Movie Recommendation System suggests personalized movie options to users based on their viewing history, ratings, and preferences.
 Using a combination of data filtering and recommendation algorithms, the system aims to enhance user experience by providing tailored movie suggestions efficiently

-# Movie Recommendation System

-The Movie Recommendation System suggests personalized movie options to users based on their viewing history, ratings, and preferences.
-Using a combination of data filtering and recommendation algorithms, the system aims to enhance user experience by providing tailored movie suggestions efficiently

 ![Logo](https://github.com/AbrarAli-SE/Movie-Recommendation-System/blob/main/Photos/Elements/MRS%20logo.png)